info@een.org.np | dev@een.org.np +977-9841426156 Saraswatinagar-06, Kathmandu, Nepal

 Women / girls with disabilities who are members of minority groups are subject to multiple forms of discrimination and violence because of their race / minority, gender and disability status.

-The United Nations Convention on the Rights of Persons with Disabilities (CRPD), came into existence in 2006, is the first binding international treaty to specifically protect the rights of PwDs.
+The United Nations Convention on the Rights of Persons with Disabilities (CRPD), came into existence in 2006, is the first binding international treaty to specifically protect the rights of PWDs.

-Nepal’s ratification of CRPD, in 2010, did not bring any significant change in the lives of the PwDs, especially persons with intellectual disabilities and psychosocial disabilities.
+Nepal’s ratification of CRPD, in 2010, did not bring any significant change in the lives of the PWDs, especially persons with intellectual disabilities and psychosocial disabilities.
 Nepal had not properly assessed the laws, policies and obligations set forth by the Convention before signing it.
 Policymakers in Nepal therefore need to develop comprehensive understanding on Acts, laws and policies framed for persons with intellectual disabilities.

-Stories of PwDs in Nepal
+Stories of Persons with Disabilities in Nepal

 Aman, a sixteen-year-old boy with a physical disability that limits his movement and speech, started attending school two years ago in his village Far-western Nepal.
 He is now in grade two.
 His classmates are between seven and ten years old.
 His eleven-year-old brother attends the same school, but studies in grade four.